Skip to main content

 2 mentions Positive Neutral Negative

-The game offers limited replayability, as it can be completed in under 10 hours and lacks engaging reasons to revisit it beyond a few challenge runs.
-Overall, players find little incentive for multiple playthroughs.
+The game offers limited replayability, as it can be completed in under 10 hours and lacks diverse content beyond some challenge runs with starter molds.
+Overall, players find little incentive to replay it multiple times.

 • “The game is beatable in less than 10 hours and at this moment is not very replayable (maybe except some challenge runs with starter molds).”